 The spread of COVID-19 has become an unprecedented, worldwide pandemic.
 According to Johns Hopkins University, as of October 2020, more than 40 million people worldwide have been infected with the virus, with over one million deaths.
 In the midst of all this, some people are now suffering from what’s described as “pandemic depression.”
 Anxiety, depression, and pent up frustration creates an imbalance in our mental health.
-In times facing COVID-19, taking care of our mental wellbeing becomes essential to prevent these symptoms.
+In times facing COVID-19, taking care of our mental health and wellbeing becomes essential to prevent these symptoms.
 Many of us are looking for solutions that can help us through these tough times whether it’s creating new healthy habits or relying on new forms of counseling.

 Precisely how should we take care of our mental wellbeing and what are the new technologies that we can rely on?
-We’ll introduce 3 easy habits to implement as well as the possibilities of an artificial intelligence app that can support your mental health journey!
+We’ll introduce 3 easy habits to implement as well as the possibilities of an artificial intelligence app that can support your mental health care journey!

-Pandemic Depression Symptoms
+Pandemic Depression Symptoms During COVID-19

 Throughout the pandemic, there have been numerous reports on varying symptoms:

 ・Prolonged low moods

 ・Lack of motivation in work, studies, or housework

 There are many other symptoms, but in general, the more of these symptoms that apply, the higher the risk of developing depression.